edgarkech/scalable_rollfilm_back/README.md

 ## to do / next steps
 - re-engineering all parts based on my old concepts with some slight improvements

+## update 2024-03-01
+- looks like it will be a bit more re-engineering than just "porting" my old design to OpenSCAD.
+After having a look at some other (commercial) roll film backs like the Super Rollex or the Toyo family, I will also use some inspirations from there.

 **Some very kind people asked me about the possibility to show their appreciation by donating to me.**